yyuanwang1010/MVDD13/README.md

 The relevant codes of detectors are publicly available, and you can reproduce all results in our paper. https://github.com/yyuanwang1010/MVDD13/tree/master/MVDD13_code_github

-# Contactation
+# Email
-Any questions, you can contact: Yuanyuan Wang, Email: yyuanwang1010@163.com;
+Any questions, you can contact: yyuanwang1010@163.com;